toukea/android-IstatGoogleMaps/README.md

 # Istat Gmaps
 An Android Library allowing to perform smart and pretty Zoom using Google Map motion.

-# Perform multiple Zoom and motion
+# Perform multiple Zooms and motions

  ```java
     GmapZoomer zoomer = new GmapZoomer(mContext, mMap);